AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 ### Sources & acknowledgements
 <a id="1">[1]<a/> The data was sourced by myself, from the **EPİAŞ Transparency Platform**, which provides open-access data on Türkiye's energy market.
 The website & API are available in English, though access to the API requires an access application to be made using a static IP address.
 [Website link](https://seffaflik.epias.com.tr/home)

-I have also made the reformatted data available on Kaggle.
+The reformatted & merged data is available on Kaggle.
 [Kaggle dataset link](https://www.kaggle.com/datasets/ahmetzamanis/energy-consumption-and-pricing-trkiye-2018-2023/data)
 \
 \
 <a id="2">[2]<a/> A useful article with visualizations that helped me better understand how the stateful LSTM propagates states across batches.
 [Article link](https://towardsai.net/p/l/stateless-vs-stateful-lstms)